gabriel-vasile/mimetype/README.md

 <div align="center">
   <img alt="how project is structured" src="https://raw.githubusercontent.com/gabriel-vasile/mimetype/master/testdata/gif.gif" width="88%">
 </div>

-## Benchmarks
-Benchmarks for each file format are performed when a PR is open.
-The results can be seen on the [workflows page](https://github.com/gabriel-vasile/mimetype/actions/workflows/benchmark.yml).
-Performance improvements are welcome but correctness is prioritized.

 ## Contributing
 Contributions are unexpected but welcome.
 When submitting a PR for detection of